-Notes: This survey includes oversamples of Hispanic men, Non-Hispanic Black men, and Non-Hispanic Asian adults.
+Note: This survey includes oversamples of Hispanic, non-Hispanic Black and non-Hispanic Asian respondents.
 Unweighted sample sizes do not account for the sample design or weighting and do not describe a group's contribution to weighted estimates.
-See the Sample design and Weighting sections above for details.
-White, Black and Asian adults include those who report being only one race and are not Hispanic.
-Hispanics are of any race.
+Refer to the Sample design and Weighting sections above for details.